BSc (Hons) Digital Business and Information Systems with a Year in Industry

 Placement Year and Study Abroad

 You’ll be expected to seek your own work placement, and in the first two weeks of your second year you’ll be asked to write a CV and to apply to a range of companies.
-Not only will this ensure that you work within your preferred field, but it will also provide you with the essential job-hunting skills you’ll require after graduation.
-We will, of course, offer our guidance and support whilst students are identifying and negotiating placement opportunities.
+Not only will this ensure that you work within your preferred field, but it'll also provide you with the essential job-hunting skills you’ll require after graduation.
+We'll offer our guidance and support whilst you’re identifying and negotiating placement opportunities.

 During this year, you’ll be supported by an industrial supervisor and a mentor from the University.
-You and your industrial supervisor will feed back during the placement to ensure that it is progressing well, and your UEA mentor will visit you during the year.
+You and your industrial supervisor will feedback during the placement to ensure that it’s progressing well, and your UEA mentor will visit you during the year.

-Please note that we cannot guarantee any student a work placement as this decision rests with potential employers.
+Please note that we cannot guarantee any student a work placement as this decision rests with potential employers and is based on individual student’s choices.

-If you were unable to secure a work placement by the end of your second year, you’ll have the option to apply to be transferred onto the equivalent degree programme without a Year in Industry.
+If you were unable to secure a work placement by the end of your second year, you’ll have the option to apply to be transferred onto the final year version of the course.

 Study and Modules